 Ellington has a proprietary approach that analyzes each of the critical parameters for successful FDA approval and product launch, thus avoiding this enormous failure rate.
 The results of this approach translate into Ellington’s team selecting candidates that will have a high probability of success beyond the current 1 out of five thousand.
 Ellington will only invest in those opportunities that have achieved approval to enter FDA Phase 1 trials, and that also meet our criteria for success.

-Before considering any opportunity, the candidates for investment must adequatelyanswer the following three questions:
+Before considering any opportunity, the candidates for investment must sufficiently answer the following three questions:

 After satisfying these questions, and before any traditional analysis of investment candidates, seven critical criteria are analyzed by Ellington.